 3. Update Chrome

-Sometimes running the latest version of Chrome will increase speed
+Sometimes running the latest version of Chrome will increase the speed

-It will check for an update and install the latest version of Chrome and if it updated click on Relaunch.
+- It will check for an update and install the latest version of Chrome and if it is updated click on Relaunch.

 4. Turn Page Prefetch On